 VERTICAL LANDSCAPES is a Plant-in City Installation suspended in space in the Retail Shop at A/D/O that occupies a vertical volume, staggered with a series of Plant-in TOPOs and Air Terrariums, wired, tethered into space, grounded by a GRID TOPO (A grid framework topography) embedded with moss and sandy elements.
-The project is an ongoing exploration of integrating the wilderness into the city and the metaphysical nature of flow.
+The project is an ongoing exploration of integrating the wilderness into the city and explore the metaphysical nature of flow.

 Huy Bui is a member of the Workspace at A/D/O since the Spring of 2017.
 The design and construction of the project was facilitated at the Workspace, where the craft of digital and analog fabrication merge.
 The project is a working model of how nature in the city can evolve.
 Further explorations include how environmental sensor technology, renewable energies and irrigation systems can be integrated into the modular watershed installation.